 Workshop topics include the following:

-Prerequisites: For those seeking Yoga Alliance RPYT status, a 200-hour yoga certification, or plans to obtain one is strongly recommended.
+Prerequisites: For those seeking a career in teaching pre or postnatal yoga, a 200-hour yoga certification, or plans to obtain one is strongly recommended.
+The Yoga Alliance requires completion of a 200-hour certificate in order to apply as a Registered Prenatal Yoga Instructor (RPYT).
 For birth professionals looking to participate in just the classroom portion, a strong yoga practice of one year or more is required.
 If you are unsure if your experience is appropriate for this training, please connect with our directors.